Niloy077/Review_Point/README.md

 # Review_Point
 A book review website
-project.html is the main file to run
+project.html is the main file